Case studies

 - ROI: Hospitals typically achieved 2–3 year payback from reduced maintenance and water/energy savings.

-- Best Practice: Commissioning matters—sensor tuning, purge alignment, and filter swap cadence must be documented in facility O&M manuals.
+- Best practice: Commissioning matters—sensor tuning, purge alignment, and filter swap cadence must be documented in facility O&M manuals.